qalid7/compath/README.md

 The steps can be further explained as follows:

-* Tiling: to convert a raw microscopy image into 2000x2000 tiles.
+* Tiling: to convert a raw microscopy image into 2000x2000 JPEG tiles.
-* Tissue segmentation:
+* Tissue segmentation: to segment viable tissue

 The above two steps can be skipped, e.g. if you already have small sections of a H&E as JPEG tiles, or if you don't think there is any need to segment tissue areas.
-However, please note, tissue segmentation is a fast step that rids
+However, please note, tissue segmentation is a fast step that rids large unwanted tiles from a standard H&E to save time for the next two steps.

-* Cell detection:
+* Cell detection: identifying a cell nucleus
 * Cell classification:

 Both cell detection and classification algorithms contain pre processing routines.
-You can turn this off/on or modify it from:
+You can turn this off/on or modify it from the main run script.

 ## Trained models

 Trained models (checkpoint files) can be downloaded from [here](https://www.dropbox.com/sh/98qaunytnm7u2zo/AABO08G1gvT9jz7KDhiB5BO9a?dl=0).
-You need to copy each 'checkpoint' folder from the dropbox link to the respective folder in this repositry (e.g. cell_class, etc).
+You need to copy each 'checkpoint' folder from the dropbox link to the corrosponding folder in this repositry (e.g. cell_class).

 ## Python-TensorFlow virtual envs (linux/cluster)